Kaoffie/plover_combo/README.md

 - `Ctrl/Cmd + S` to open settings, `Ctrl/Cmd + X` to close widget.
 - Left click on the counter number and drag to move the widget around.
 (On some systems, you'll have to click on the opaque areas of the font.)
-- On macOS, you might experience repainting issues where a ghost image appears behind the counter when the background opacity is set to 0.
-To fix this, try opening the settings with `Cmd + S` and change the background opacity to 1.
+- On macOS, you might experience repainting issues where a ghost image appears behind the counter.
+This issue has not been fixed yet.

 ## Installation